dhoer/k8s-env-gen/README.md

 Where:

-- `-s` - Create secret yaml and env snippet
+- `-s` - Create secret yaml file and env snippet
 - `name` - Configmap or secret name
 - `file` - Path to environment file